itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 }

 class FullUserViewModel : UpdateUserRequest {
+    // perhaps this one is a stretch 😅
     DateTime CreatedOn;
     string CreatedBy;
-    // perhaps this one is a stretch 😅
 }
 ```

 The most striking, but perhaps also a non-issue, is that this is a Liskov Substitution Principle violation.
-Your `UpdateUserRequestHandler` is going to accept the `CreateUserRequest` but it will probably not do what you'd
+Your `CreateUserRequestHandler` is going to accept the `UpdateUserRequest` but it will probably not do what you'd
-hope from a create request.
+hope.
 A non issue because the execution chain is probably auto-wired.

 Then there is reduced readability: in order to see what an entity contains you need to drill down the inheritance
 chain and puzzle it together mentally.

-Okay, so we are back to copy/paste?
+So we are back to copy/paste?
 Now it's reduced maintainability: all property changes need to be done x times.
-And surprise 🎉, most maintenance includes exactly that: add this one field, rename that field, delete that field.
+And 🎉, most maintenance includes exactly that: add this one field, rename that field, delete that field.
-Even class and property documentation needs to be duplicated.
+Even in-code class and property documentation needs to be duplicated.

-There just isn't a good solution to avoiding duplicating properties when your Read, Update and Create models are only
-marginally different from each other.

 ## Generic Base Classes